 The subject is zoned, RM-3 PUD, Multi-Family Residential District.
-The proposed density is 64.81 units per acre.
+The adjacent property has a proposed density is 64.81 units per acre, we have assumed the subject property as vacant and available for development and would have similar development density.
 Sale Nos.
-1 and 2 have inferior density and require upward adjustment, while Sale No. 3 has superior density and indicated downward adjustment.
+1 and 2 have inferior density (30.76 and 37.50 units per acre, respectively) and require upward adjustment, while Sale No. 3 has superior density (79.49 units per acre) and indicated downward adjustment.